Multi-agent Reinforcement Learning for Cooperative Lane Changing of Connected and Autonomous Vehicles in Mixed Traffic: Related Work

 \subsection{Non-data-driven Methods}

 Conventional rule-based or model-based approaches \cite{ho2009lane, nilsson2016if, nilsson2016lane} rely on hard-coded rules or dynamical models to construct predefined logic mechanisms to determine the behaviors of ego vehicles under different situations.
-For instance, in \cite{ho2009lane}, lane-changing guidance is provided by establishing virtual trajectory references for every vehicle, and a safe trajectory is then planned by considering the trajectories of other vehicles.
-In \cite{nilsson2016if}, a low-complexity lane-changing algorithm is developed by following heuristic rules such as keeping appropriate inter-vehicle traffic gaps and time instances to perform the maneuver.
-In addition, an optimization-based lane change approach is proposed in \cite{nilsson2016lane}, which formulates the trajectory planning problem as coupled longitudinal and lateral predictive control problems and is then solved via Quadratic Programs under specific system constraints.
-However, the rules and optimization criteria for real-world driving problems, especially in mixed-traffic scenarios with unknown and stochastic driver's behaviors, may become too complex to be explicitly formulated for all scenarios.
+For instance, lane changing guidance can be realized by establishing virtual trajectory references for every vehicle, and a safe trajectory is then planned by considering the trajectories of other vehicles \cite{ho2009lane}.In the previous literature \cite{nilsson2016if}, a low-complexity lane-changing algorithm was developed by following heuristic rules such as keeping appropriate inter-vehicle traffic gaps and time instances to perform the maneuver.
+After that, an optimization-based lane change approach was proposed \cite{nilsson2016lane}, which formulates the trajectory planning problem as coupled longitudinal and lateral predictive control problems and is then solved via Quadratic Programs under specific system constraints.
+However, the rules and optimization criteria for real-world driving problems may become too complex to be explicitly formulated for all scenarios.
+Such a problem is more serious in mixed-traffic scenarios with unknown or stochastic behaviors of drivers.